-The Company has issued a parent company guarantee in favour of Mercuria Assets Holdings (Hong Kong) Ltd. to guarantee the obligations of Panoro Tunisia Production AS as borrower.
-Further details can be found in Note 5: Finance income, interest expense and other charges.
+At 31 December 2022, the Company has issued a parent company guarantee in favour of Meruria Assets Holdings (Hong Kong) Ltd. to guarantee the obligations of Panoro Tunisia Production AS as borrower.
+The Meruria loan was repaid in full on 15 March 2023 and the Company was released from the parent company guarantee.
+Refer Note 5: Finance, interest and other income and expense.

 The Company has issued a parent company guarantee in favour of The Mauritius Commercial Bank Ltd. to guarantee the obligations of Panoro Energy Holding B.V. as borrower.
-Further details can be found in Note 5: Finance income, interest expense and other charges.
+Further details can be found in Note 5: Finance, interest and other income and expense.